 - Provide thermal energy required to dry biomass

-At sites generating electricity, Agrivert achieves an average energy generation of over 96% of the potential energy generation capacity of that site.
+At sites generating electricity, Agrivert achieves an average energy generation of 94.5% of the potential energy generation capacity of that site.

 In addition to renewable energy, anaerobic digestion produces digestate – an excellent biofertiliser.

-Thanks to our agricultural background, Agrivert is well placed to find sustainable outlets for spreading digestate to farmland and to advise agronomists on digestate application.
+Thanks to our agricultural background, Agrivert is well placed to find sustainable outlets for spreading digestate to farmland and work with agronomists to maximise the fertiliser value of digestate.
 The digestate’s valuable nutrients provide long term benefits to soil and reduce the need for artificial fertilisers.

-Agrivert’s process is designed to produce digestate that achieves the industry quality standard, PAS110.
+Agrivert’s AD process produces digestate that achieves the industry quality standard, PAS110.